hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 **Attention!** Please note that most of these are community contributions and may have flaws or are just outdated.
 Always feel free to adopt an ophaned plugin of contribute your own.

-The objects you save with the `hoodie.store` are saved to yourbrowsers local data storage.
-This is one of the most important key concepts of hoodie itself.
-Otherwise we would yet have still very limited possibilities to build offline first applications.
-Since hoodie is also designed to also store data on the serverside, there has to be a sync.
-Currently hoodie uses long polling to achieve this.
-In future releases, we will make use of [PouchDB](http://pouchdb.com), a [CouchDB](http://couchdb.apache.org) compatible JavaScript implemantation.

-Please note that generally, in order save objects to the server's store, you need to be logged in with a valid user.
-Learn more about the hoodie user system at [`Hoodie.User`](./hoodie.user.md).

 ## The General `options` Parameter